Home/Automotive/Automotive Assembly/Automotive Exhaust Aftertreatment Market

 • Stringent vehicle emission standards, such as “Multi-Pollutant Emission Standards” implemented by the Environmental Protection Agency for model years 2027, provide new growth prospects for exhaust aftertreatment in the USA.

-• Strategic efforts to align light-duty and heavy-duty ICEs with zero emission standards, especially for diesel vehicles, are driving DEF (Diesel Exhaust Fluid) injection in US-based commercial vehicles, which has transformed the overall market scope.
+• Strategic initiatives aimed at aligning light-duty and heavy-duty ICE vehicles with zero-emission standards, particularly for diesel vehicles, are accelerating the adoption of DEF (Diesel Exhaust Fluid) injection systems in U.S. commercial vehicles, thereby driving market growth.

 Report Metric Details